 Catalyze Private Investment to Improve Property Value and Promote Job Creation

-Why use the Port Authority’s Public Finance Practice?
-Development and company expansion projects can benefit greatly when a Port Authority is involved as a project partner.
+Why use the Redevelopment Authority’s Public Finance Practice?
+Development and company expansion projects can benefit greatly when an Ohio Port Authority is involved as a project partner.
 Port Authorities can borrow funds, purchase property, construct and own facilities and lease property efficiently and cost-effectively, and pass advantages along to the private developer or owner.
-Port Authority participation provides assurance that financing mechanisms will achieve project goals, achieve favorable terms, and coordinate with all other components of the deal structure for best outcome.
+Our participation provides assurance that financing mechanisms will achieve project goals, achieve favorable terms, and coordinate with all other components of the deal structure for best outcome.
 We are eligible to issue tax-exempt debt and offer flexibility within terms that are designed specifically to each deal.
 We can marshal additional state and local resources, including grants.

 The benefits of public finance include the access to and/or a lower cost of capital.
 The intersection between public finance products and private sector investment can yield a beneficial mix of lower interest rates, sales tax exemption savings, longer-term/fixed rate options, and potential reinvestment of capital dollars back into the project and community.

 Our public finance program provides innovative financing options tailored to the distinct needs of a project and its development entity.
-With strong public finance and policy practice, the Port Authority has broad development-related powers under state law that enable our strategic participation in tax-exempt bonds, EB-5 financing, tax increment financing and special assessment debt, conduit bond financing, lease bond structures, and property assessed clean energy financing.
+With strong public finance and policy practice, we have broad development-related powers under state law that enable our strategic participation in tax-exempt bonds, EB-5 financing, tax increment financing and special assessment debt, conduit bond financing, lease bond structures, and property assessed clean energy financing.